JasperTee/Obsidian-Notes/Education/School/2025-2026/32548-Cybersecurity/Week 3 Lec - Public Key Infrastructure and Certificate.md

     - Expiration date
     - CA’s name
     - Digital signature from CA
+#### 2. **Digital Certificate**
+- A file that proves a **public key belongs to a specific person, website, or organisation**
+- Includes:
+    - Owner's name (domain/organisation)
+    - Public key
+    - Expiration date
+    - CA’s name
+    - Digital signature from CA

 #### 3. **Registration Authority (RA)**
 - Helps CA verify identities before issuing certificates (like an assistant to the CA)
 #### 4. **Certificate Revocation Mechanisms**